The 8 Best Places to Buy Real Estate Leads in 2026

 • Power Dialer: The Power Dialer enables agents to connect with more prospective clients by automating the dialing process, saving time, and enhancing efficiency.
 It has up to four lines, allowing you to maximize your prospecting calls.

 • Ad Builder: For just $49, REDX’s Ad Builder streamlines the creation and management of social media ads for agents.
-It customizes the audience who’ll see ads, ensuring their brand is seen by homeowners likely to sell.
+It customizes the audience who’ll see ads, ensuring their brand reaches homeowners likely to sell.

 Screenshot of REDX leads from Vortex.